realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module2/README.md

 Executor: This is the process that's in charge of distributing the work among the different workers

 Expensive actions: Actions that can take a long time to complete

+Futures: A module provides a couple of different executors, one for using threads and the other one for using processes